-DHA, often found in fish oil supplements, is an omega-3 fatty acid which boosts brain function.
-Vitti calls omega-3s an essential for mood-stabilization and for reducing cramps.
-"Omega-3s can aid in decreasing inflammation, and therefore diminish menstrual cramps," Welsh explains.
+DHA, often found in fish-oil supplements, is an omega-3 fatty acid that boosts brain function.
+"Omega-3s can aid in decreasing inflammation and therefore diminish menstrual cramps," Welsh explains.
 "A study released in 2011 suggests that fish oil may actually be more effective in relieving cramps than ibuprofen."
-Vitti is on the same accord, and credits omega-3s as an essential for mood-stabilization and reducing cramps.
+Vitti agrees and credits omega-3s as essential for mood stabilization and reducing cramps.

-Vitamin D not only helps with your immune system, bone health, and muscle health, it also regulates hormones in your body.
-Explains Vitti, "Healthy levels of vitamin D keep the entire hormone system stable and balanced."
+Vitamin D not only helps with your immune system, bone health, and muscle health, but it also regulates hormones in your body.
+Vitti explains, "Healthy levels of vitamin D keep the entire hormone system stable and balanced."

 Similarly, Welsh points out that while high doses of vitamin D aren't available in as many foods, they're essential.
 "Because Vitamin D has anti-inflammatory properties, it may relieve cramps when a high dose of D3 is taken, since it decreases the production of prostaglandins, a hormone-like substance that may be the reason we have cramps in the first place," she explains.